 SGU: What research are you currently involved in?

-Cheetham-Brow: My main focus is on zoonotic viruses such as dengue, zika, rabies, etc., which are not just animal viruses.
-I also collaborate with other faculty working on viruses in sea turtles, monkeys, and domestic animals.
+Cheetham-Brow: My main focus in research are viruses of zoonotic importance in bats and mosquitoes but I also collaborate with other faculty working on viruses in sea turtles, monkeys, and domestic animals.

 SGU: How has your travels/background prepared you to teach the next generation of veterinarians?

 Cheetham-Brow: My Doctor of Veterinary Medicine training began in Argentina and then I gained further expertise as a visiting scholar at Australia’s Commonwealth Scientific and Industrial Research Organization (CSIRO).
 I also completed my PhD at Ohio State University in the USA and my Postdoc at the University of British Columbia in Canada.
 Through my research training, I acquired a broad background of skills, techniques, hypothesis-based research design and data analysis.
 I also gained experience by working in research laboratories in both developed and developing countries, both of which have proven of invaluable to my career development.

 SGU: How can students get involved in research studies while at SGU?